openethereum/openethereum.github.io/Home.md

 bash <(curl https://raw.githubusercontent.com/ethcore/parity/master/install-deps.sh -L)
 ```

 This will download and install all the build dependencies, in our case, that's Git, Make and GCC/G++, librocksdb, and Rust nightly.
+(It'll also prompt you whether you want to get and built parity & netstats.
+You can answer no to that as we'll do it here anyway.)

 Next, grab the parity repository:

 ```
-git clone git@github.com:ethcore/parity && cd parity
+git clone https://github.com/ethcore/parity && cd parity
 ```

 You can build with: